ioverho/ioverho.github.io/content/blog/Machine Learning Notes/index.md

 {{< toc >}}

 This document contains a (very) condensed variant of notes I took for the 2021 edition of [UvA's Machine Learning 2 course](https://coursecatalogue.uva.nl/xmlpages/page/2021-2022-en/search-course/course/89422).
-While none of the methods we discussed are 'SoTA' any more, this course was one of the best I've ever had the privilege of taking.
+While none of the methods we discussed are 'SoTA' anymore, this course was one of the best I've ever had the privilege of taking.
 The emphasis on bi-weekly exams, meant that besides my lecture notes I also made a lot of summaries.
 The following is a computer friendly transcription of those summaries.

 ## Exponential Families